 Three generations are represented on this pleasure trip.

-Going down the slide, head first, I felt like being a bullet coming out of a rifle barrel .
+Going down the slide, head first, I felt like a kid.

 In our mind and heart we can defy the ravages of time.